wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ## Prerequisites

 The Web Apps Memcache shim can be used with any application provided it communicates using the Memcache protocol.
-For this particular example, the reference application is a Scalable WordPress site which can be provisioned fr..
+For this particular example, the reference application is a Scalable WordPress site.

 Follow the steps outlined in these articles: